markround/tiller/docs/plugins/consul.md

+# Deprecation Warning

+This plugin is deprecated and will be removed or significantly re-worked in a future release.

 # Consul plugins

 As of version 0.7.8, Tiller includes plugins to retrieve templates, values, services and nodes from a [Consul](https://www.consul.io/) cluster.
 These plugins rely on the `diplomat` gem to be present, so before proceeding ensure you have run `gem install diplomat` in your environment.
 This is not listed as a hard dependency of Tiller, as this would force the gem to be installed even on systems that would never use these plugins.